 - Representing clients subject to CMA and EC anti-trust and regulatory investigations, including into suspected cartels, abuses of a dominant position and other anti-competitive conduct.

-- Assisting clients subject to dawn raids by CMA and EC officials, including representing law firms in London and elsewhere during inspections conducted at clients based in the South West and South Wales.
+- Assisting clients subject to dawn raids by CMA officials, including representing law firms in London and elsewhere during inspections conducted at clients based in the South West and South Wales.